Azure/VM-cross-zone-recovery-private-preview/README.md

 ### Create a VM via API
 Please follow the below steps in order.
-For this example, a new VM is created.
-The feature will work for an existing VM.
-If using existing VM please follow from step 4 onwards.
-Ensure that the prerequisites are met for the existing VM.
+The feature will work only for new VMs.
+Existing VMs will be supported in later milestones.

 1. Create a VM in the subscription you have signed up for this preview.
 2. Use any of these [examples](https://learn.microsoft.com/en-us/rest/api/compute/virtual-machines/create-or-update?view=rest-compute-2025-04-01&tabs=HTTP#examples) to create a VM.
 Make sure to: